domnantas/ham.guide/ARManual/radio-operating-ethics/advanced-operating.md

 - If the partial call you originally came back to disappeared, do not just pick up the call of one of the strong undisciplined callers who’s been giving you a hard time the last several minutes.
 Just call a CQ again and listen a few kHz higher or lower.
 Never give the impression you are now calling one of the undisciplined callers.
 Show them that their undisciplined calling was useless.
 - You have returned for a particular station in the pileup (e.g. JA1ZZZ) and you have put him in the log.
 However he keeps calling you again, obviously because he did not hear you give him his report.
 Do not go back to him with `JA1ZZ you are in the log` (on phone) or `JA1ZZZ QSL` (CW) but call him again and give his report again.
 He obviously wants to hear his report!

-:::tip Always follow a standard pattern in your transmissions For example, you are ZK1DX:
+::: tip Always follow a standard pattern in your transmissions For example, you are ZK1DX:

 `ZK1DX 5 to 10 up` (you hear ON4XYZ calling)